coryh-data/predictive-modeling-crt/README.md

 This repo contains my graduate coursework on predictive modeling using Classification and Regression Trees (CART).

 ## 📂 Repository Structure

-- **data/**
-  Contains dataset(s) used in the analysis.
 - **notebooks/**
-  Jupyter notebook with full code, commentary, and outputs.
+  Jupyter notebook with full code, commentary, dataset(s), and outputs.

 ## 🚀 Overview